opensoars/f_/readme.md

 ### Todo
 * Write some memory tests
+  - Use special DUMP feature
+  - Compare heaps when more instances are run
+  - Etc.
 * Write better `Mocha` test(s)
 * Write a 'real world' example (will be used in documentation)
 * Complete documentation